COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/First-report.md

    * From March 24th onwards the UK entered a state of lockdown, with only essential travelling allowed.
 This led to a reduction of about 70% in the mobility levels.

-   * Mobility levels have dropped consistenlty in all areas across the UK after the lockdown measurements.
+   * Mobility levels have dropped consistently in all areas across the UK after the lockdown measurements.

 These results present our initial analysis of the restriction measures and their effect on mobility across the UK.
 This might be of interest to epidemiologist who can use this to estimate contact matrices, and to public health policy makers who have to assess the impact of their policies on the British population.